prakhar897/awesome-wordle/README.md

 [Footballdle](https://footballdle.com/) - Wordle but you have to guess Football players

 [Wordle-peaks](https://vegeta897.github.io/wordle-peaks/) - Wordle but after each guess, the tiles show whether your letters occur earlier or later in the alphabet compared to the correct letters.

+[Nerdle](https://nerdlegame.com/) - Wordle, but with numbers

+[Dordle](https://dordlegame.io/) -  Wordle with two words to guess instead of just one.

+(Globdle)(https://globle-game.com/game) - Wordle with geography-based guessing game where players are tasked with guessing the name of a country.

+(Worldle)(https://worldle.teuteuf.fr/) - The game will show you an outline of a country, along with some basic facts about it, and challenge you to name which one it is.